- 1 What are yellow pear tomatoes good for?

 Very sweet, 1½-inch yellow, pear-shaped fruit has a mild flavor, and is great for fresh eating or for making tomato preserves.

-Raw Yellow tomatoes are excellent for slicing onto sandwiches or chopping into salads.
+Yellow tomatoes are first and foremost used for fresh eating.
 They can be used in place of red tomatoes in any given recipe, hot or cold, and they can also be processed and cooked to make a unique and tasty yellow ketchup, paste, or tomato jam.
 They can even be pureed and made into soups.

 Are pear tomatoes the same as plum?